brockhbittner/LTCjourney/README.md

 # Learn to Cloud Challenge - Brock Bittner

+My name is Brock Bittner, I am an aspiring IT Support Specialist at the moment and an aspiring Cloud Engineer in the long term!

+You can find me on linkedin: https://www.linkedin.com/in/brock-bittner-657020198/

 These are my notes that I take on my journey to learn to cloud!
 Thank you so much to @madebygps and @rishabkumar7 for all your hard work in setting this up.
 I am so grateful for the chance to work through these phases.